Choquequirao Trek 4D/3N

 - Fourth Day.- Rosalina Beach – Chiquisca – Capuliyoc – Cachora – Cusco

-Detailed Itinerary for our Choquequirao Tour
+Detailed Itinerary for our Choquequirao Trek

 Day 1.- Cusco – Cachora – Capuliyoc – Chiquisca

-We leave Cusco at 6.00 am in our private transport and drive towards Cachora, an Andean community located 4-5h from Cusco at 2800m/9184ft, the starting point of the Choquequirao trek where we meet our horsemen and horses.
+We leave Cusco at 6.00 am in our private transport and drive towards Cachora, an Andean community located 4-5h from Cusco at 2800m/9184ft, the starting point of the Choquequirao trail Peru where we meet our horsemen and horses.
 Inmediatly we start our Choquequirao trekking tour climbing for two and a half hours towards the Abra Capuliyoc at 2750m/9020ft, where may we enjoy beautiful views of the surrounding mountains and the Apurimac River Canyon.

 We then continue descending for two more hours towards Chiquisca, where we set our camp and spend the night.